michristmann/wst-test-app/README.md

 - On success, a code `201` will be sent, and the file content will be displayed in the [index file page](http://localhost:3000/sample-submissions), and;

-- Failing to save the data, there will be a code `400` informing the error on you browser console.
+- Failing to save the data, there will be a code `400` informing the error on you browser console and screen.